 To provide a forum for justice to ensure that all citizens served by the City of Fate Municipal Court are treated fairly and equally while following the guidelines provided for due process of law.

-The City of Fate Municipal Court is now reopened to the public with normal business hours of 7 AM to 6 PM Monday through Thursday, and 8 AM to 12 PM Friday.
+The City of Fate Municipal Court is open to the public.
+Normal business hours are 7:30 AM to 5:30 PM Monday through Thursday, and 8 AM to 12 PM Friday.

-- The Municipal Court has enforced strict social distancing and sanitation protocols in public areas.
+- The Municipal Court continues to enforce strict social distancing and sanitation protocols in public areas.

-- The Court will require the use of wearing a face mask.
+- The Court encourages the use of wearing a face mask.

 - The Court recommends that only defendants or attorneys with official court business appear (unless the defendant is a Juvenile that needs a parent or guardian to accompany him/her).

-- **Note: To request a virtual hearing, please contact the court for more information, at least 72 hours prior to your scheduled court date. **
+- **Note: To request a virtual hearing, the court requires that this request be made in writing by email, mail, or in person.
+For more information, please contact the court.
+This request must be made at least 72 hours prior to your scheduled court date. **